demisto/content/Packs/Zoom/Integrations/Zoom/README.md

 ***
 Revoke a user's Zoom SSO session.
-To list all available users use `zoom-list-users` command.
+To list all available users use the `zoom-list-users` command.

 #### Base Command